Study detects the critical point between 2 liquid forms of water.

-The study, “Second critical point in two realistic models of water,” by Pablo G. Debenedetti, Francesco Sciortino, and Gül Zerze, was published in the July 17 issue of the journal Science.
-DOI: 10.1126/science.abb9796.
+Reference: “Second critical point in two realistic models of water” by Pablo G. Debenedetti, Francesco Sciortino, and Gül Zerze, 17 July 2020, Science.

 The simulations were performed at Princeton Research Computing, a consortium of groups including the Princeton Institute for Computational Science and Engineering (PICSciE) and the Office of Information Technology’s High Performance Computing Center and Visualization Laboratory at Princeton University, and on computational resources managed and supported by the physics department of Sapienza University Rome.
 Support for the study was provided by the National Science Foundation (grant CHE-1856704).